A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 The nail root, the part of the nail that lies under the skin at the bottom of the nail and is responsible for nail growth , can also become inflamed.

-Inflammation in this area can affect nail growth and is often associated with pain.
+Inflammation in this area can impair nail growth and is often associated with pain.

 Inflammation of the nail wall, also known as paronychia, is not only unpleasant but can also be an indication of deeper infections .

-They occur when the cuticle, the skin around the nail, is inflamed.
+They occur when the nail fold, the skin around the nail, is inflamed.

-This can cause a range of symptoms, from mild discomfort to clear signs of infection .
+This can lead to a range of symptoms, ranging from mild discomfort to clear signs of infection .

 A swollen nail fold is a common and noticeable symptom that should be taken seriously.